Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 Mandatory for review

-- A complete CV in English (PDF preferred).
+- English CV (PDF preferred).
 No CV means no screening.

 - Current location (country/city) + availability date + reachable phone/WhatsApp.